 The whole process, from the beginning till the end, usually takes 3 years.

-Nevertheless, there are several actions you can take to speed the process up substantially.
+Nevertheless, for the general cases there are several actions you can take to speed the process up substantially.
 And what is what we are going to explore now.

 2 tips to get Spanish Citizenship in a record time